No Code Flows Overview

 Approval Flow Policies

-Approval Flow Policies route Business Requests to appropriate approvers.
-For example, when a person changes locations, the request might route to their manager for approval before resources are allocated.
-Requests can also be configured to execute automatically without approval when appropriate.
+Approval Flow Policies route Business Requests to appropriate approvers based on organizational rules.
+For example, when a person changes locations, the request might route to their manager for approval before resource allocation occurs.

 Fulfillment Workflows